shekshuev/gophertalk-fastapi/README.md

 - **Posts**: Create, read, and delete posts.
 - **Likes and Views**: Track user interactions and post popularity.
 - **Optimized Database**: Utilizes techniques such as denormalization, partitioning, and replication for scalability.
-- **RESTful API**: Built with Go for high performance and simplicity.
+- **RESTful API**: Built with FastAPI for high performance and simplicity.

 ## 🛠️ Tech Stack